omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [Outlet](https://github.com/jlongster/outlet) A simple Lisp that supports CPS and in-browser stepping debugging, and other things.
 In development.
 * [Hot Cocoa Lisp](https://github.com/olleicua/hcl) A Lisp-like language that compiles to JavaScript.
 * [Sibilant](http://sibilantjs.info) JavaScript with a lisp.
-* [jisp](http://jisp.io/) A “JS-native and axiomatic” Lisp that “focuses on the core ideas of code-as-data, S-expressions, [and] macros”, “introducing as few new concepts as possible”.
+* [jisp](http://jisp.io/) A JS-native and axiomatic Lisp that focuses on the core ideas of code-as-data, S-expressions, and macros, introducing as few new concepts as possible.

 #### OCaml